-The skin around our eyes are thin and sensitive.
+The skin around our eyes is thin and sensitive.
 It doesn’t have the ability to hydrate itself unlike the rest of our facial skin.
-That is why, serums and moisturizers are especially designed for this area.
+That is why serums and moisturizers are specially designed for this area.
 It is also the same reason why most toners or facial scrubs include the instruction to avoid the eye area.

 It is uber sensitive!

 We usually see the first fine lines appear around our eyes or what we commonly refer to as Crow’s feet.
 Aside from the fact that our skin around the eye area is sensitive, it is also prone to getting scrunched when we smile, laugh or when we squint if we look at something bright.
 We also like to tug, stretch, and rub our eyes when applying makeup.

 After all the tugging and squinting, it is not a surprise we end up having under eye wrinkles fast.